Manage Windows Drivers Update with Intune

 The next step is to create a driver update policy.
 The driver update policy determines which drivers would be deployed on the devices.
 You can create more than one driver update policy.
 For example, you want to test the driver update on a small number of devices before the production rollout.
 You can have a separate policy for pilot and production deployment.

-On the Create Driver update profile > Basics page, enter the suitable name and description for the profile and click on Next.
+On the Create Driver update profile > Basics page, enter a suitable name and description for the profile and click on Next.

 Select one of the options on the Settings page.
 These options determine whether you approve each driver manually or allow Intune to deploy recommended drivers automatically.
 The approval method cannot be changed once the policy is created.
 However, you can change the approval state of individual drivers.
 If you want to change the approval method for a policy, then you need to create a new driver update policy.